bats-core/bats/README.md

 #### When not to use `run`

 In general, `run` should only be used when you want to check the output of a command that returns non-zero exit status.
-In other cases, its use is redundant and results in less readable code (and sometimes even non-working code).
+In other cases, `run` is redundant and results in less readable code (and sometimes even non-working code).